 Electric vehicle charging stations allow consumers to charge their electric car by buying electricity.
+The practice of charging a fee for the use of these stations is relatively new.
 Various levels of government and private industry organizations have started to install these stations to invest in clean technologies.

-Many of these charging stations use measurement systems that involve new technologies.
+Many of these charging stations use measurement systems that incorporate new technologies.
 These new technologies must comply with different federal measurement laws depending on how the electricity is sold.

 Electricity sold on the basis of energy

 If a fee is charged for electricity sold at charging stations on the basis of energy (kWh) or time-related demand (kW), then this is considered a transaction subject to the requirements of the Electricity and Gas Inspection Act.
 This means that the device owner must:

 - use defined units of measurement